This article lists all the major relationship problems which have been proven to negatively impact relationships.

 #5.
 Unmatched Attachment Styles

-Attachment styles mismatches are an extremely common relationship problem.
+Attachment style mismatches are an extremely common relationship problem.

 Most people miss both the warning signs and the fixes though because, well… Very few people know about attachment styles.